Anglo-Catholic Churches in Bath

 (mb) 07776 227555

-We also intend to hold the Annual Parochial Church Meeting (APCM) for St John’s for 2019 during Sunday Mass on 25 October 2020.
+We intend to hold the Annual Parochial Church Meeting (APCM) for St John’s for 2019 after Sunday Mass on 25 October 2020.
 Of necessity, this will need to be as brief as reasonably possible.
-Copies of the Annual Report and Accounts for St John’s will be available in due course.
+Copies of the Annual Report and Accounts for St John’s is available here

 To view the latest mass streamed by Fr Peter or on our Bathwick Benefice News Group page. (click the Facebook icon above) or on our YouTube channel – Bathwick parishes, view here